AbhayVG/AISG_Assignment-2/README.md

 | deepseek  | few shot (3)   | 0.00     | 0.00     | 0.00      | 0.02   |
 | deepseek  | few shot (5)   | 0.       | 0.00     | 0.00      | 0.00   |
 | deepseek  | fine tuning    | 0.35     | 0.22     | 0.25      | 0.23   |

+### Note:
+Even after multiple examples deepseek did not perform well for us.
+Even during Fine tuning it was not able to generalize well.
+After fine tuning for 6 epochs the accuracy was just 35% which is lower than few shot prompting of other models.